traeblain/.comV2/content/blog/guilt-and-shame.md

 Apart from simply recognizing this difference and making sure that guilt you feel does not transition to shame, why is the difference important?
 I think as a culture, there's no more guilt...but we constantly wrestle with shame.

 I do think there's an built-in human understanding of sin (regardless of if it is recognized as such). _Sin_, I'm defining with Cornelius Plantiga's definition: "Sin is culpable disturbance of shalom".
 And _shalom_ to be defined as: "the webbing together of God, humans, and all creation in justice, fulfillment, and delight".
 This has a basis in the classic objective morality argument.
 But with widespread acceptance of the post-modernist philosophy, we've lost culpability to any objective morality.

+This is seen where there are significant arguments against laying any guilt on a person for most anything.
+If it doesn't hurt anyone but themselves, should they feel guilty for it?
+If my actions offend you, it is your fault for taking offence and I need maintain zero guilt.
+Although I experience this last statement all the time, I have also experienced this one: I am offended by your actions and therefore demand you make restitution/reparation for it, regardless of your intent.
+Even though both thoughts are in contradiction to each other, they are both rooted in pointing guilt to someone/something other than the self.

+So when we disturb shalom, guilt cannot be placed on us, it must be placed on others.
+I've noticed that when pastors speak about sin, today there's a disconnect with regards to what they are saying and how people are relating to it.
+We used to be able to relate sin to guilt, that feeling of doing something wrong...means you know what it is like to sin.
+Today, no one is guilty, others are at fault for their bad feelings.

+Alternatively, there has been an embrace of shame.
+Again this takes two forms.
+In those times that we do see fault in ourselves, it's not guilt, we see that fault as a part of us.
+"I don't get satisfaction from \_\_\_\_\_\_, because that's how I am."
+Or, our simple failures are magnified by others and their reactions that shame is put on us, even for the smallest infraction.
+"You disagree with me?
+You are a racist and a bigot!"
+Others don't attack our opinions anymore, they correlate opinions (which can change) with identity, in this example.
+This leads to significant shame as feelings aren't being attacked but who you are, which implies a condition you may not be able to correct.

+We should care about this as it has far reaching implications.
+This affects both our attitudes, reactions, and responses.
+As well as, how we minister to others.

+## So...

+I don't have any answers, other than recognition of this.
+I do know my posture to people both in life and in evangelical positions have been from a identity perspective as opposed to a guilt one.
+"We are all sinners" only works after you've shown someone that their worth and value is not based on their opinions, actions, or conditions.
+It is derived from the Creator of all things who is the very embodiment of love.
+After that is established, you can address the shortcomings that we all have.

+This is also important when addressing any person with a difference of opinion.
+In today's culture, we attack the person.
+You own a gun?
+You're a criminal.
+You question medicare-for-all?
+You hate poor people.
+You want medicare-for-all?
+You are a communist.

+I have a hard time transitioning to a _shame-based_ discussion from a _guilt-based_ one.
+The reason is that shame is unhelpful in any way you look at it.
+There is also too much cultural resistance to any conversation that doesn't include identity posturing.

+What should we do as people, Americans, Christians, etc.?
+Just some food for thought.